tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <figcaption>Completed graph, with labels.</figcaption>
 </figure>

-Many lists work just fine with a single dimension -- take for example, a shopping list.
-You can think of a two-dimensional list as a grid or matrix.
-This makes them good for plotting 2D graphics, which is exactly what computer screen is comprised of.
+Many lists work just fine with a single dimension -- take, for example, a shopping list.
+You can think of a two-dimensional list as a grid or table.
+This makes them useful for plotting 2D graphics.
 Three- and other higher-dimensional arrays have their place, but before employing such a structure, consider whether adding another position to your 2D array may be more sensible.

 ### Breakout Task

-In this challenge you will recreate a Breakout level.
-Some code will be provided to work from, and this include a three-dimensional array.
+In this challenge, you will recreate a Breakout level.
+Some code will be provided to work with, and this will include a three-dimensional array.
 Working with such a list requires a nested loop -- that is, a loop inside another loop.

 Create a new sketch and save it as "breakout"; then, copy-paste in the code below: